earth-mover/icechunk/spec/icechunk_spec.md

 | name | YES | str | Name of the reference|
 | snapshot-id | YES | str UID | What snaphot does it point to |
 | type | YES | "tag" / "branch" | Whether the reference is a tag or a branch |

+#### State File Naming Convention

+The name of the state file is determined by the _generation_ parameter.
+The _generation_ starts at 0 and increases by 1 with every commit.
+The state file name is generated by
+- subtracting the generation from the integer `1099511627775`
+- encoding the resulting integer as a string using [Base 32 Crockford](https://www.crockford.com/base32.html)
+- left-padding the string with 0s if shorter than 8 characters
+- appending the suffix `.json`.
+This produces a deterministic sequence of state file names in which the latest generation always appears first when sorted lexicographically, facilitating easy lookup by listing the object store.

+For example, the first state file in a store is always named `ZZZZZZZZ.json`.
+The state file for generation 100 is `ZZZZZZWV.json`.
+The maximum number of commits allowed in an Icechunk store is consequently `1099511627775`, corresponding to the state file `00000000.json`.

+To provide consistent isolation between commits, only one client must be allowed to create a state file.
+This is possible on all object stores that support a "conditional put" operation in which a request to create a new object only succeeds if the object does not already exist.

+Once a new state file has been written, earlier state files can safely be removed.
+[TODO: this is not quite true.
+There is a potential concurrency bug if one client gets multiple generations ahead of another and then removes earlier state files.
+The other client (behind) will not see the intermediate state files and think its commit succeeded.]

 ### Structure Files